 If character is not the last position on the display line, advances to next character.
+If character is the last position on the display line, advances to next menu item.

 NOTE: Commentary about this diagram immediately follows.

 Figure 36.
 Calibration Structure Diagram (Continued)